Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Methods

 \section{Methods}

-The present scoping review addresses the concept of joint application of FL and XAI and their potential interplay.
-Two research types have been addressed, namely the methodological advances and the experimental results.

-We aimed at examining the range and nature of research activity on the topic, summarizing the research findings, and identifying research gaps, following a standard scoping review methodology \cite{arksey2005scoping}.
-The presence of two subconcepts of explainability (interpretable models and post-hoc explanation), the two research types (methodological and experimental), and the diversity of joint approaches to FL and XAI increased the complexity of the study.
-Understanding and summarizing the diverse approaches required a deeper analysis of each included paper.
+The present scoping review addresses the joint application of FL and XAI and their potential interplay.
+We aimed to examine the range and nature of research activity on the topic, summarize the research findings, and identify research gaps, following a standard scoping review methodology \cite{arksey2005scoping}.
+The presence of two concepts of explainability (interpretable models and post-hoc explanations), the two research types (methodological and experimental), and the diversity of joint approaches to FL and XAI increased the complexity of the study.
+Understanding and summarizing the diverse approaches required a deeper analysis of each included article.
 A more detailed description of the methodology is available in the pre-published research protocol \cite{protocol}.

-In our survey, the time frame of the published papers was between 2019 and April 2023 (date of protocol pre-publication).
-No relevant papers were found before 2019.